-Websites Made Simple
+Websites Made Simple – Is that Possible?

-So where do you actually start?
+So, where do you actually start?

-So which should you buy?
-If you have a local, mainly product based business, and you won’t be doing any business outside of the UK then I would recommend co.uk as your visitors will be more targeted and generally from the UK.
-If your business is Worldwide or you offer a service that you could expand worldwide in the future then go for .com.
+So, which should you buy?
+If you have a local, mainly product-based business, and you won’t be doing any business outside of the UK, then I would recommend .co.uk as your visitors will be more targeted and generally from the UK.
+If your business is Worldwide or you offer a service that you could expand worldwide in the future, then go for .com.

 Hosting